 |

-White Desert Tours is executing safari to DJARA since 1999
+White Desert Tours has been taking safaris to DJARA since 1999.

-- Transfer Cairo Bahariya, walk on Black Mountain for sunset, O/N
+- Transfer from Cairo to Bahariya Oasis.
+Walk on the Black Mountain at

 International Hot Spring Hotel.